-Applying for university means writing a personal statement – something many people fear.
+So you may have just finished your A-levels (or equivalent) and feel like it's the perfect time for you to apply for university.
+A shared fear that many students have is submitting a personal statement to their university of choice.
 But it needn’t be the scary and stressful thing you think it is, especially if you plan, prepare and give yourself enough time to complete it to a high standard.

 What is a Personal Statement for University and Why Do You Have to Write One?